vegdev/fantasy-football/README.md

 # fantasy-football

-This is the official website for the Fantasy Football band based out of London Ontario Canada
+This is the official website for Fantasy Football, a stadium-garage band based out of London, Ontario Canada.